Michael18811380328/HelloBlog/personal/docs/note/log.md

 3. new knowledge of Jest

 What's more, there are many new knowledge points.
 I need to learn reactstrap(bootstrap in react framework).
-The ECMAscript6 is necessary.
+The ECMA script6 is necessary.
 The differences between const and let (let use much memory than const, about 2% to 3% maybe).
 And array function is useful.
 It can bind this to using function automaticly.Others, learn button/DropDown/Modal compoennts of reactstrap.

 React framework contains several life cycle fucntion.
 How to use them fluently needs much time to practice.
 And slate.js framework, a rich text framework, is also important.
 Map Object/Selectiom/Value/Change and ... blob file. write later because there are much things to deal now. reading blog from RuanYF.